 For the full Switch experience, you'll want to invest in the best accessories.
 Here are the top contenders.

-Customize the color of your Nintendo Switch with one of 18 different-colored shell options.
-Package includes a back-plate with a kickstand, Joy-Con cases, full set buttons, and the tools needed to swap out the initial casings with the new ones.
+Customize the color of your Nintendo Switch with one of 23 different-colored shell options.
+The package includes a back-plate with a kickstand, Joy-Con cases, full set buttons, and the tools needed to swap out the initial casings with the new ones.
 Note that removing the original shell voids the warranty on your Nintendo Switch.

-This hardshell carrying case comes in 18 different color options so you can choose the look you like best.
+This hardshell carrying case comes in 21 different color options, so you can choose the look you like best.
 It holds up to 10 game cartridges and features zipper-protected storage space to keep your accessories securely stowed.
 The handle makes it easy to carry and travel with.

 Pro Controller ($70 at Best Buy)